+Bebel, fearing to vote against war credits because such a step might be interpreted as evasive support of Napo-: leon, were nevertheless hailed by Marx from London for having for the first time raised the banner of the International in a European parliament on such an important point.
 Two days after the outbreak of the war, Bebel and Liebknecht appeared before the conference of the Saxon social democrats at Chemnitz, which adopted a resolution denouncing the war as dynastic and calling upon the German workers and democrats to join in the protest of the French proletariat.
 Similar resolutions were adopted in mass meetings in Leipzig, Nurnberg, Munich, Berlin, Konigsberg, Furth, and elsewhere.
 In the declaration which Bebel read in the name of Liebknecht and himself they said:

-"The present war is a dynastic war, undertaken in the interests of the Bonaparte dynasty just as the war of 1866 was in the interests of the Hohenzollern dynasty...
-As opponents in principle to every dynastic war, as social republicans and members of the International Working Men's Association, which fights all oppressors irrespective of nationality, which seeks to unite into one great brotherhood all oppressed, we cannot either directly or indirectly declare ourselves for the present war and therefore abstain from voting, thus expressing the confident hope that the peoples of Europe, learning from the present disastrous events, will do their utmost to achieve their right to self-determination and throw aside the present rule of class and sabre, as the cause of all state and social evil."
+"The present war is a dynastic war, undertaken in the interests of the Bonaparte dynasty just as the war of 1866 was in the interests of the Hohenzollern dynasty. .
+As opponents in principle to every dynastic war, as social republicans and members of the International Workingmen's Association, which fights all oppressors irrespective of nationality, which seeks to unite into one great brotherhood all oppressed, we cannot either directly or indirectly declare ourselves for the present war and therefore abstain from voting, thus expressing the confident hope that the peoples of Europe, learning from the present disastrous events, will do their utmost to achieve their right to self-determination and throw aside the present rule of class and sabre, as the cause of all state and social evil."

-In the General Council of the International, Marx prepared an address on the declaration of war which was spread widely throughout France and Germany.
+In the General Council of the International, Marx prepared an address on the declaration of war which was spread widely thruout France and Germany.
 Already before Sedan he warned the German working class that if they were to "allow the present war to lose its strictly defensive character and to degenerate into a war against the French people, victory or defeat will prove alike disastrous."
-And ominously he prophesied: "Whatever may be the incidents of Louis Bonaparte's war with Prussia, the death knell of the Second Empire has already sounded at Paris.
+And ominously he prophecied: "Whatever may be the incidents of Louis Bonaparte's war with Prussia, the death knell of the Second Empire has already sounded at Paris.
 It will end, as it began, by a parody."

 The prediction of Marx was correct.
 Bonaparte had calculated badly.
-Austria, notwithstanding Napoleon's hope that she would support him in revengeful memory of Sadowa of 1866, stood aside; Denmark, whose support he had hoped for on the basis of the annexation of Schleswig-Holstein, remained quiet; and Italy, which was celebrating its national unity by the taking of Rome - following the withdrawal of Bonaparte's troops - also failed to come to the aid of Napoleon.
-Bismarck, with a well-trained army and a stronger political base at home, cut through the Napoleonic forces like a sheet of steel.
+Austria, notwithstanding Napoleon's hope that she would support him in revengeful memory of Sadowa of 1866, stood aside; Denmark, whose support he had hoped for on the basis of the annexation of Schleswig-Holstein, remained quiet; and Italy, which was celebrating its national unity by the taking of Rome -following the withdrawal of Bonaparte's troops-also failed to come to the aid of Napoleon.
+Bismarck, with a well- trained army and a stronger political base at home, cut thru the Napoleonic forces like a sheet of steel.

 By August 9, the French army had suffered three severe defeats within a week.
-Napoleon took over the nominal command of the army in an utterly futile attempt to bring some order into the chaotic forces of France.
-On the 29th, MacMahon was caught and trounced at Beaumont l'Argonne and yet pushed on, leaving Bazaine shut up in Metz.
-On 1 September the army of France was surrounded by 200,000 Germans at Sedan and on the next day the miserable emperor delivered up his sword to the King of Prussia.
+Napoleon took over the nominal command of the army in an utterly futile attempt to bring some order into the chaotic forces of On the 29th, MacMahon was caught and France. trounced at Beaumont l'Argonne and yet pushed on, leaving Bazaine shut up in Metz.
+On the 1st of September the army of France was surrounded by 200,000 Germans at Sedan and on the next day the miserable emperor delivered up his sword to the King of Prussia.
 A short time later, the King of Prussia was crowned the emperor of Germany in the Hall of Mirrors of the Versailles Palace.
 Bismarck had been as good as his word: He had led the Germans to France to unite them there.